ctrlaltdeleon/infinitygauntlet/books/learning-angular-2nd/README.md

 # LEARNING ANGULAR: A HANDS-ON GUIDE TO ANGULAR 2 AND ANGULAR 4

-LINK: N/A

 ## Chapters

 1. Introduction
-2. Jumping into JavaScript
+2. Jumping Into JavaScript
-3. Jumping into TypeScript
+3. Jumping Into TypeScript
-4. Getting Started with Angular
+4. Getting Started With Angular
 5. Angular Components
+6. ???